Anatomical spine illustrations on a clipboard

 Will hormone replacement help my bones?

-Yes — estrogen and testosterone are powerful bone builders, particularly when started early in the post-menopausal window.
-They're not the only tool but they're often the most effective one.
+Yes, estrogen and testosterone are powerful bone builders, particularly when started early in the post-menopausal window.
+Not the only tool, but often the most effective one.

 Is strength training safe at my age?